VitoVicttorzio/VitoVicttorzio/README.md

 <h2 align="left">👩‍💻 About me </h2>

 <p align="justify">
-    Hello, my name is Victor.
+    <p>Hello, my name is Victor.
 I'm working as data analyst/Bi developer.
-My passion for data analysis inspires me to continuously explore new technologies, always working to achieve meaningful outcomes.
+My passion for data analysis inspires me to continuously explore new technologies, always working to achieve meaningful outcomes. </p>
-    A key aspect of my role is my experience with business intelligence (BI) tools, especially Power BI.
+    <p> A key aspect of my role is my experience with business intelligence (BI) tools, especially Power BI.
 I use Power BI to create interactive dashboards and reports that provide actionable information and support data-driven decision making.
-My primary programming language is Python, which I utilize alongside its external libraries for data analysis and manipulation, including NumPy, Pandas, and Matplotlib for data visualization.
+My primary programming language is Python, which I utilize alongside its external libraries for data analysis and manipulation, including NumPy, Pandas, and Matplotlib for data visualization. </p>
-    In addition to my experience in Python, I also work with structured query languages such as MS SQL, PostgreSQL.
-Beyond structured data, I also work with semi-structured data, utilizing MongoDB.
+    <p> In addition to my experience in Python, I also work with structured query languages such as MS SQL, PostgreSQL.
+Beyond structured data, I also work with semi-structured data, utilizing MongoDB. </p>
-    Furthermore, I have experience with containerization and orchestration tools.
+    <p> Furthermore, I have experience with containerization and orchestration tools.
 I utilize Docker, Docker Compose, and Dockerfiles to containerize applications, manage multi-container environments.
-For orchestration tools I mostly use Apache Airflow, which I use to orchestrate and automate complex data workflows.
+For orchestration tools I mostly use Apache Airflow, which I use to orchestrate and automate complex data workflows. </p>
 </p>

 <p align='center'>